 Wanting to share her novel Welling Up online, not as an e-book but as a non-linear, self-directed experience, in 2017 she created WellingUp.net (https://wellingup.net/home).
 Ten audio book episodes tell Welling Up’s essential story of the emergent love and trust between a former member of Somerville’s notorious Winter Hill Gang and his homecare worker—a childhood sexual abuse survivor and Swimming In It’s main character.
-This experimental site offers readers a variety of possibilities to then more fully experience this story, its characters, their backstories, and its Somerville and Cambridge setting.
+This experimental site offers readers a variety of possibilities to more fully experience this story, its characters, their backstories, and its Somerville and Cambridge setting.

 Patricia lives in Somerville, Massachusetts.